Néstor Carbonell: Career

 Carbonell's first acting role was a guest starring part as Alberto Cordova in an episode of As the World Turns.
 He then appeared in episodes of Law & Order, Melrose Place, A Different World, Reasonable Doubts, Good Advice, Brotherly Love, and The John Larroquette Show.
 In 1995, he starred in a dual role, Roberto and one half of the Couple in Bar, in Stephen Sondheim and George Furth's play Getting Away with Murder.
 That same year, he appeared as a main cast member on the short-lived The WB sitcom Muscle.
 He subsequently portrayed the regular role of Luis Rivera on the Brooke Shields-led sitcom Suddenly Susan for four seasons (1996–2000).

-For much of his early career, he played characters with thick Hispanic accents, and was so convincing that people thought it was how he actually sounded.
-One of his first obstacles in Hollywood was convincing them that in reality he didn't have an accent and that he is capable of doing broader roles.
+For much of his early career, he played characters with thick Hispanic accents, and was so convincing that people often assumed that was his normal speaking voice.
+One of Carbonell's first obstacles in Hollywood was branching out from ethnic roles.
 In 2000, Carbonell made his debut as a screenwriter with the comedy film Attention Shoppers, in which he also starred as Enrique Suarez, the lead role.
 He has since had recurring roles on Resurrection Blvd., The Tick, Kim Possible (as the voice of Señor Senior Jr.), Century City, Strong Medicine, and Cold Case.
 He also guest starred on Scrubs (in the episode "My Moment of Un-Truth"), House (in the episode "Cursed"), Monk (in the episode "Mr. Monk Gets Married"), and Day Break (in the episode "What If He Can Change the Day?").
 In 2006, he appeared alongside his future Lost co-star Matthew Fox, as assassin Pasquale Acosta, in the film Smokin' Aces.